2021 Review: American Express Green Card – Is It Worth the $150 Annual Fee?

 Eligible charges can be included in a Pay Over Time balance, up to the Pay Over Time Limit.
 Eligible charges include purchases, foreign transaction fees, and annual membership fees.
 The following are ineligible for Pay Over Time: cash advances, including cash and other cash equivalents, certain insurance premiums, and any other fees owed to American Express.
 Pay Over Time Limit applies to the total of the Pay Over Time, cash advance, and Plan balances.

 All charges not added to a Pay Over Time balance, a monthly payment plan, or a cash advance balance must be paid in full each month by the payment due date.

 The Bottom Line

-There are a lot of options when it comes to travel cards, and you can likely find a better option for you than the Green card.
-Take a look at the alternatives below for some other good options in the same price range.
+There are a lot of options when it comes to travel rewards credit cards, and you may find something better for you than the Green card.
+Take a look at the alternatives below for some other good card picks.

-How to Apply for the American Express Green Card
+How Do I Apply for the American Express Green Card?

-Applying for the Green Card is simple.
-It’s issued by American Express, who will check your credit to determine if they will approve you or not.
-They usually pull your Experian credit report, though occasionally they’ll pull other reports as well.
+Applying for the Green Card is simple — just follow the link below.
+American Express will check your credit to determine if it will approve you or not.

 Alternatives to the American Express Green Card